ljubobratovicrelja/aegear/README.md

 ## 🧠 Project Overview

-**Aegear** is a computer vision toolkit for fish behavior analysis in aquaculture research settings.
-Originally developed to support behavioral experiments on juvenile Russian sturgeon (*Acipenser gueldenstaedtii*), Aegear enables drift-free, metric-accurate tracking of fish in complex tank environments using a deep learning-based pipeline.
+**Aegear** is a computer vision toolkit developed for the analysis of fish locomotion in controlled aquaculture environments.
+Originally designed for behavioral studies on juvenile Russian sturgeon (*Acipenser gueldenstaedtii*), the system enables robust detection and tracking of individual fish across a range of experimental conditions, including tanks with textured floors and heterogeneous lighting.

-It includes tools for camera calibration, model training, and data augmentation, with the goal of facilitating reproducible experiments and promoting adaptive reuse for other species in aquaculture.
+The toolkit addresses the need for accurate, reproducible behavioral metrics in video-based aquaculture experiments.
+It provides a complete pipeline for fish localization, trajectory tracking, scene calibration, and data augmentation — with a focus on modularity, reusability, and extensibility to other species and experimental setups.

-The name is a play on **Ægir**, the Norse god of the sea, evoking depth, observation, and aquatic control — as well as **eye-gear**, a nod to vision-based analysis systems.
+The name **Aegear** references **Ægir**, the Norse god of the sea, symbolizing the system's focus on aquatic environments, while also invoking *eye-gear* — a metaphor for visual instrumentation and observation.

 ---

-## 📦 Features

-- 🔍 **U-Net + EfficientNet B0** detection model, transfer-learned and specialized for Russian sturgeon.
-- 🔥 **Heatmap-based centroid tracking** using peak activation as a proxy for fish position and confidence.
-- 🎯 **Sliding-window tracking initialization** using motion segmentation (OpenCV's KNN background subtractor).
-- ⚡ **Real-time tracking** on CUDA GPUs (e.g., RTX 3090 Ti).
-- 🧭 **Scene calibration** for metric distance measurement via intrinsic (Zhang) and extrinsic user-defined 4-point systems.
-- 🧪 **Notebooks** for training, validation visualization, and dataset augmentation.
+## 🔬 Project Summary

+At the core of Aegear is a deep learning model for spatial fish localization, built on a U-Net-style architecture with an EfficientNet B0 encoder backbone.
+The encoder is initialized from `torchvision.models.efficientnet_b0(weights='IMAGENET1K_V1')`, with the first three stages frozen during training to preserve generic visual features.
+Decoder layers perform progressive upsampling using transposed convolutions, with skip connections linking each encoder stage to its corresponding decoder layer.

+The model produces a single-channel heatmap that reflects the likelihood and position of the fish within the input frame.
+Supervision is carried out using a weighted binary cross-entropy loss that emphasizes central activations, combined with a custom centroid distance loss to directly penalize spatial errors in predicted heatmap peaks.
+This training objective ensures precise localization under class imbalance and subtle visual cues.

+Tracking is initialized using a sliding-window search constrained by motion segmentation via OpenCV’s KNN background subtraction algorithm (Zivkovic & van der Heijden, 2006).
+Once the target is detected, subsequent frames are processed with local search around the last known position.
+This localized tracking strategy offers robust performance in dynamic or noisy visual conditions and supports real-time execution on modern CUDA-enabled GPUs.

+To allow for real-world quantification, Aegear includes a calibration module for metric scaling.
+Intrinsic parameters are obtained using Zhang’s method based on checkerboard imagery, while extrinsic calibration is performed by selecting four known reference points within the tank environment.
+This enables accurate reconstruction of fish trajectories in metric units (e.g., centimeters), suitable for downstream analysis of activity levels and behavioral patterns.

+In addition to the main pipeline, Aegear includes tools for:
-- 🛠️ **Helper scripts** for camera calibration and training ROI generation from video frames.
+- camera calibration and manual ROI annotation from videos,
-- 📁 **COCO-format dataset preparation**, with augmentation across background complexity and heatmap generation.
-- ✅ MIT licensed.
+- COCO-style dataset generation and polygon-to-heatmap conversion using distance transforms,
+- synthetic dataset augmentation by compositing fish onto complex backgrounds.

 ---

 ## 📚 Publications & Citations